 What better way to make a wow statement with walls than with neon lights?
-The trend for characterful neon lights and signs is a hot one right now, meaning a Christmas design is a winning idea for 2021.
-This year the collection at John Lewis & Partners has something for every decorating scheme.
+The trend for characterful neon lights and signs is a hot one right now, meaning a Christmas design is a winning idea for 2022.

 Repurposed tree branches are the new must-have for stylist's looking to add impact to a dining or living room decor for a seasonal celebration.
-The sculptural shape adds instant interest when hung above a dining table or projecting form a wall, as seen in this blue living room.
+The sculptural shape adds instant interest when hung above a dining table or projecting from a wall, and gives a great space to display beautiful baubles.

-Ideal to fill a hallway with festive cheer and seasonal accent colour paper decorations are a great choice.
+Ideal to fill a wall with festive cheer and seasonal celebration, paper decorations are a great choice.
 From paper pompoms to large fans, paper decorations fill a large area with ease – to make more of a bold statement.